 There are so many things we do every day that can really age our skin, but by making some simple changes to your daily beauty routine, you can help slow down the hands of time.

-These tried and tested anti-ageing secrets are easy for anyone to take advantage of and help maintain that natural youthful glow for now and many years to come:
+These tried and tested anti-ageing secrets are easy for anyone to take advantage of, to help maintain that natural, youthful glow for now and many years to come:

-Too often people have a disorganised approach to their skincare regime and will buy random skincare products that don’t synergistically work together to produce a desired result.
-This is usually due to a lack of knowledge of proper skincare when it comes to premature ageing.
-For example, new clients who come to me will often focus to much on one ingredient – all their products will have glycolic acid as an ingredient.
-This results in far too much of one thing.
-In this case, their skin is over resurfaced and ends up dry and red.
-Also using too many products on your skin will over-stimulate, causing status cosmetics — which simply means your skin can’t process so many different molecules and ends up irritated and confused.
-To ward off premature aging you need a systemised approach to your skincare regime, I recommend seeking professional advice from a knowledgeable skincare professional, on how to combine your favorite products in a simplified and safe manner that consistently delivers results.
+Also, using too many products on your skin will over-stimulate, causing status cosmetics – which simply means your skin can’t process so many different molecules and ends up irritated and confused.
+To ward off premature ageing, you need a systemised approach to your skincare regime.
+I recommend seeking professional advice from a knowledgeable skincare professional on how to combine your favourite products in a simplified and safe manner that consistently delivers results.
 Need help?
 Our customised skin shots can be mixed and matched with your moisturiser depending on your skin type, to help target specific concerns.

-Inflammation is at the heart of premature ageing, so be sure to regularly apply a broad spectrum sunscreen.
-UVA is referred to as the ageing ray in the beauty industry and for good reason!
-Every minute you spend sunbathing it is slowly undermining your internal scaffolding your collagen and elastin fibers.
-Our skin is a very delicate weave of protein fibers, much like a fabric.
-These collagen and elastin threads keep your skin soft and supple and smooth.
-To much exposure to the sun breaks down these fibers turning them into shredded wheat, all of which translates into the dreaded wrinkles, age spots and sagging.
+Inflammation is at the heart of premature ageing, so be sure to regularly apply a broad-spectrum sunscreen.
+UVA is referred to as the “ageing ray” in the beauty industry, and for good reason!
+Every minute you spend sunbathing, it is slowly undermining your internal scaffolding – your collagen and elastin fibres.
+Our skin is a very delicate weave of protein fibres, much like a fabric.
+These collagen and elastin threads keep your skin soft, supple, and smooth.
+Too much exposure to the sun breaks down these fibres, turning them into shredded wheat – all of which translates into the dreaded wrinkles, age spots, and sagging.

-If your serious about preventing premature ageing then hydration is key.
+If you’re serious about preventing premature ageing then hydration is key.
 Think of your body as a human body sponge.
-If you imagine immersing a dried sponge in water it will instantly soften, re-hydrate and come to life.
+If you imagine immersing a dried sponge in water, it will instantly soften, re-hydrate, and come to life.
 Correct cellular function relies on receiving the right amount of water.
-Dehydrated skin loses its resilience and makes us appear older and tired which I write about here, an adequate supply of water intake helps to keep your skin plump and healthy.
+Dehydrated skin loses its resilience and makes us appear older and tired, which I write about here; an adequate supply of water intake helps to keep your skin plump and healthy.

 As we age, our hair ages, too.
 It can become dry, which is due to our scalp not producing a sufficient amount of oil to keep it conditioned.
-Ageing hair can also become finer and flatter, and more prone to breakage, the follicles begin to die and fall out.
+Ageing hair can also become finer, flatter, and more prone to breakage.
+Over time, the follicles begin to die and fall out.
 To help avoid a dry scalp and thinning hair, try treating yourself to a scalp massage after your shampoo.
-Slowly move your fingers in circles around your scalp to boost blood circulation to the scalp and stimulate hair growth.
-Similarly, if you struggle with greys, don’t trust those grocery store coloring kits.
+Slowly move your fingers in circles around your scalp to boost blood circulation and stimulate hair growth.
+Similarly, if you struggle with greys, don’t trust those grocery store colouring kits.
 Make sure you’re using a kit that’s personalized for your hair color needs.